 Supply and demand trends favor multifamily investment

 With many Americans delaying homeownership — given low supply, high pricing and rising interest rates — that has in turn created a growing demand for rental housing.
-This is contributing to rising rents and presenting opportunity for investors to capitalize on the abundance of new renters, increased competition and demand that is outpacing supply, says Larry Jacobson, president and CEO of The Jacobson Company, said in an interview with IREI.
+This is contributing to rising rents and presenting opportunity for investors to capitalize on the abundance of new renters, increased competition and demand that is outpacing supply, Larry Jacobson, president and CEO of The Jacobson Company, said in an interview with IREI.

 But even with these positive demand trends, construction has been limited, which is likely to keep rental rates elevated.